Navanee-321/Monitoring-stack/README.md

 ### Running Scripts

-Create and run the scripts using jenkins pipeline
+Create and run the scripts using pipeline

 ## Variables